Multiphase curved boundary condition in lattice Boltzmann method

 where the first term represents the bulk free-energy density and the second term describes the contribution from density gradients in an inhomogeneous system, and $\kappa $ is the surface tension coefficient.
-The general chemical potential can be derived from the free energy density functional \cite{Jamet2002,Rickayzen1983,Zheng2006},
+The general equation of state and chemical potential can be defined by the free energy density,

-Gradients in the chemical potential act as a thermodynamic force on the fluid.
-With respect to the ideal gas pressure $c_s^2\rho $, the nonideal force can be evaluated by a chemical potential